fuzzylita/fuzzylita.github.io/_posts/2017-08-08-building_a_better_insert_thing_here.markdown

 (I mean, come on.
 [This](http://terriblecolors.com/) is sheer brilliance.)

-A job opportunity at a startup presented itself, and while I had no experience at all, I pulled the trigger, and moved to the tech industry.
+A job opportunity at a startup presented itself.
+I pulled the trigger - with no experience at all - and dove headfirst into the tech industry.
 I started on the customer facing side, but quickly moved to Product Management, a little closer to the making-stuff side of the company.
 I was pretty good and I liked it, but it was never quite enough.
 I wanted to build stuff.

 I loved learning about what the engineers were working on.
 I would stalk their PRs, sneak into their meetings and read their tech specs to better understand what went on under the hood.
 I asked them to explain their projects to a far more technical degree than I needed to do my job.
 I wanted to do their jobs.